approov/quickstart-android-java-grpc/SECRETS-PROTECTION.md

 You can see a [worked example](https://github.com/approov/quickstart-android-java-grpc/blob/main/SHAPES-EXAMPLE.md#shapes-app-with-secrets-protection) for the Shapes app.

-Since earlier released versions of the app may have already leaked the `your-secret`, you may wish to refresh the secret at some later point when any older version of the app is no longer in use.
+Since earlier released versions of the app may have already leaked `your-secret`, you may wish to refresh the secret at some later point when any older version of the app is no longer in use.
 You can of course do this update over-the-air using Approov without any need to modify the app.

 ## REGISTERING APPS
 In order for Approov to recognize the app as being valid it needs to be registered with the service.
 Change the directory to the top level of your app project and then register the app with Approov: